localstack/docs/content/en/localstack/configuration.md

 ## Profiles

-LocalStack support configuration profiles which is stored in the `~/.localstack` config directory.
+LocalStack supports configuration profiles which are stored in the `~/.localstack` config directory.
 A configuration profile is a set of environment variables stored in an `.env` file in the LocalStack config directory.
 Here is an example of what configuration profiles might look like:

 ```sh
 % tree ~/.localstack